 However this method is only as secure as the device you’re backing up to.
 When saving your files on physical devices, your backup device needs to be kept in a different location than your computer, and can in turn fall victim to damage or loss.

 In addition, despite your best intentions, you may forget to copy your files as often as you should, leaving a large amount of recent work unprotected.

 A safer and more effective method of securing files is online backup.
-Files stored online are safe from damage your computer, and if something goes wrong with your machine you will still have remote access to your information from any computer with internet access.
+Files stored online are safe from damage your Computers, and if something goes wrong with your machine you will still have remote access to your information from any computer with internet access.
 This means files can be quickly and easily restored to your computer from a secure online server.

-Typically a GSTBlue Accounting Software will have one or more storage administrators to take care of storage and backup systems.
+Typically a Gstblue Accounting Software will have one or more storage administrators to take care of storage and backup systems.

-There are many features in GSTBlue Accounting Software, You can take manual backup, you can schedule, backup on your google drive when you close the software.
+There are many features in Gstblue Accounting Software, You can take manual backup, you can schedule, backup on your google drive when you close the software.